- HEALTH & SAFETY

 Students who have been exposed to the virus or are symptomatic but who have tested negative will be required to quarantine for 14 days at home or in one place under the care of family or designated caretaker.
 Additional, on-site spaces for Student Health Service will be used for students who require quarantine and isolation for 48 hours while awaiting departure from campus.

 Will counseling services still be available to students?

-In accordance with current state mandates, we will require all students and employees to wear face coverings or masks, with exceptions only for those students or employees for whom it is not safe to do so due to age, medical conditions, or other considerations.
+In accordance with current state mandates, we require all students and employees to wear face coverings or masks, with exceptions only for those students or employees for whom it is not safe to do so due to age, medical conditions, or other considerations.
 In cases in which face coverings or masks are not possible, social distancing of 6 feet is required.
 Face coverings or masks are required in all interior spaces on campus and, for boarding students, in their dorm outside of their individual rooms.
 This includes all academic classrooms, the Jackman L. Stewart Athletic Center, the Soffer Athletic Center, Rovensky Student Center, and Benson Commons, when not eating.
-Masks will also be required in all public outdoor spaces when appropriate social distancing is not possible.
+Masks will also be required in all public outdoor spaces.
 Masks will be provided by the school, and students are encouraged to bring their own as well.